Hub-2023/react-boilerplate-vite/README.md

 https://ap-southeast-2.aws.data.mongodb-api.com/app/data-djwtg/endpoint/data/v1/action/findOne
 ```

-To see an example of a request, including the headers you should include, see the db.js file.
+To see an example of a request, including the headers you should include, see the api.js file.

 To set it up:
-- Create a file called dot.env in your /src folder.
+- Create a file called env.js in the root (main folder) of your project.
 This will hold all of the configuration information about your database.
 It will not be uploaded to GitHub because it contains sensitive information like your API key
-- Copy and paste the following code into dot.env and replace the values with the ones for YOUR database
+- Copy and paste the following code into env.js and replace the values with the ones for YOUR database

 ```
 export const apiKey = $API_KEY